vahidhedayati/mailinglist/README.md

 WARNING ! - this will copy over controllers/views/domainClasses/services and create Quartz jobs within your project, if this is your first time using this plugin, it would be advised to create a new project and test the plugin, before attempting to install it on main project.

+This plugin is still under development and has not been released

 ## Installation:
 Add plugin Dependency :